mal19992/sqlps/README.md

 # License
 This software is available under the [GPLV3](https://github.com/mal19992/sqlps/blob/master/LICENSE) license.
-If you need this software at any other license -- it can be made available under a fee of $200.
+If you need this software under any other license -- it can be made available for a fee of $200.